Hamilton County, Ohio: Politics

 Hamilton County was historically rather conservative for an urban county.
 It long favored Republican candidates in national elections, but has trended Democratic in recent years.
 In 2008, Barack Obama was the first Democratic presidential candidate to win the county since 1964, and only the second since 1936.
 The county continued to lean Democratic, voting for Obama again in 2012 and for Democratic candidate Hillary Clinton in 2016.
-In fact, it was one of the few counties in Ohio to swing toward the Democrats in 2016 even as the state as a whole swung toward the Republicans.
+It was one of the few counties in Ohio to swing toward the Democrats in 2016 even as the state as a whole swung toward the Republicans.

 In other state elections, the county also tended to favor Republican candidates.
 Richard Cordray in his failed 2018 bid was the first Democrat to win the county in a gubernatorial election since Dick Celeste in 1982, and only the second since Michael DiSalle in 1958.
 In Senate elections, the county also tended to back Republicans, but has been won by Frank Lausche in 1962, John Glenn in all four of his elections and Howard Metzenbaum and Sherrod Brown in two out of three elections for both (1982 and 1988, and 2012 and 2018).
 In the 2006 Ohio elections, both Ted Strickland and Sherrod Brown lost the county by less than 2,000 votes while winning statewide by 24 and 12 points, respectively.

 With the election of Democrat Stephanie Summerow Dumas in 2018 midterm elections, the Hamilton County Board of Commissioners was entirely Democratic for the first time ever.
 Democrats had previously regained majority control of the Board of Commissioners in 2016 with the election of Denise Driehaus.
 In 2019, longtime Democratic Commissioner Todd Portune announced his resignation from the Board due to health problems.
 Portune's chief of staff, Victoria Parks, was appointed to serve the remainder of his term (through the November 2020 general election).
 With Parks' appointment, the Board of Commissioners became for the first time all-female and majority Black.
 In the November 2020 election, Democrat Alicia Reece was elected to fill Parks' seat, thereby retaining the Board's status as all-female and majority Black.

 Historically, due to its tight races and its position in the swing state of Ohio, Hamilton County was regarded as a crucial county to win in presidential elections.
 In 2012, The Washington Post named Hamilton as one of the seven most important counties in the country for that year's election.
 Time characterized Hamilton County's political scene as "a battle between conservative suburbs and a Democratic urban center, though Cincinnati is one of the most conservative metro areas in the Midwest."
 Those characterizations became less true in recent years.
 While many of Cincinnati's western suburbs, like Green and Delhi Townships, continue to strongly support Republican candidates, the city itself and most of its northern suburbs vote strongly Democratic.